SwarmUS/SwarmUS-doc/docs/sections/hardware/BeeBoard/BeeBoard_V1.000.md

     The antennas used in the project are the [Ciholas](https://www.ciholas.com/) antennas.

 # V2.000
-The BeeBoard has a 2.000 version adressing the mistakes and bugs from V1.000, but with the new DW3220 IC on the market.
-The entire HiveBoard-BeeBoard design should be revised.
+The BeeBoard has a 2.000 version (in the WORKING COPY folder) addressing the mistakes and bugs from V1.000.
+With the new DW3220 IC on the market, the entire HiveBoard-BeeBoard design should be revised.